cmu-sei/threat-hunting-games/threat_hunting_games/games/v6_simple_base/README.md

 represent variations on the overall policy as described in the writeup available in the _Kill-chain Games_ document on Overleaf.
 Within each policy module are symbolic string indicies for each action picker -- these also end up getting used in command line parameters.
+In generated data, directory names, etc, the combination of the general policy and the specific action picker is typically represented as a single policy string.

 All scripts have a `--help` parameter that list more detailed information about each one.